Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications

 A conditional Generative Adversarial Network (cGAN) consists of a generator that produces outputs and a discriminator that moderates these outputs during training, resulting in more accurate results than using a standalone U-Net generator.
 Whereas cGANs are conditional on an input, GANs by contrast are unsupervised generative models that aim to create data from a source of random noise.
-A standard GAN comprises a generator, which transforms the noise into an output, and a discriminator, which evaluates whether the output is generated data or part of the real dataset.
-The generator’s goal is to produce data that is indistinguishable from the real data, while the discriminator strives to correctly identify whether the data is real or fake.
-This dynamic creates an adversarial process, with the generator attempting to `fool' the discriminator and the discriminator learning to better distinguish real from fake.
-The back-and-forth continues during training until a Nash equilibrium is reached --- a state in game theory where neither player (the generator or the discriminator) can improve their position without affecting the other.
-In this context, the Nash equilibrium is achieved when the generator produces outputs realistic enough that the discriminator can not reliably differentiate between real and fake data and is forced to guess.
+A standard GAN comprises a generator, which transforms the noise into an output, and~a discriminator, which evaluates whether the output has generated data or part of the real dataset.
+The generator’s goal is to produce data that are indistinguishable from the real data, while the discriminator strives to correctly identify whether the data are real or fake.
+This dynamic creates an adversarial process, with~the generator attempting to `fool' the discriminator and the discriminator learning to better distinguish real from fake data.

+The back-and-forth continues during training until a Nash equilibrium is reached---a state in game theory where neither player (the generator or the discriminator) can improve their position without affecting the other.
+In this context,~Nash equilibrium is achieved when the generator produces outputs that are realistic enough that the discriminator can not reliably differentiate between real and fake data and is forced to guess.
 Despite their powerful capabilities, GANs are notoriously difficult to train, often suffering from issues such as mode collapse (where the generator produces limited variability) or imbalance between the generator and discriminator (where one dominates the training process).
-To mitigate these challenges, techniques like the Wasserstein GAN and gradient penalty are frequently employed, improving training stability and convergence.
+To mitigate these challenges, techniques like the Wasserstein GAN and gradient penalty are frequently employed, improving training stability and~convergence.

-\section{Materials and Methods}
+\section{Materials and~Methods}